goshevs/pchained/README.md

 `condc(scale_stub or depvar = "if condition" [scale_stub or depvar = "if condition"]...)`

 where `condition` is either a standard Stata condition or a condition which involves `means` or `sums` of scales.
-Multiple conditions for multiple scales/stand-alone varibles can be specified.
-See section Examples for illutrations.
+Multiple conditions for multiple scales/stand-alone variables can be specified.
+See section Examples for illustrations.

 To request conditional imputation, the user has to specify option `CONDImputed`.
 The option has the same syntax as `CONDComplete` but the variables that are being conditioned on must be imputed variables.